prathamrao021/PDF2Data/README.md

   * Returns: None.

 ## Database Development
-The database is developed using SQLite and includes a single table, incidents, with the following columns:
+The database `tutorial.db` is developed using SQLite and includes a single table, incidents, with the following columns:
 * `incident_time` (TEXT)
 * `incident_number` (TEXT)
 * `incident_location` (TEXT)